Verdun Junior Canadiens

-The Verdun Junior Canadiens were a junior ice hockey team in the Quebec Major Junior Hockey League (QMJHL) from 1984 to 1989.
+The Verdun Junior Canadiens were a Canadian junior ice hockey team in the Quebec Major Junior Hockey League (QMJHL) from 1984 to 1989.
 They played home games at the Verdun Auditorium, and won the President's Cup during the 1984–85 QMJHL season.

 History

+Verdun Juniors

+The Verdun Juniors were assembled by general manager Eric Taylor, and coached by Pierre Creamer.
+Verdun won the Presidents Trophy in the 1982–83 season as playoff champions, defeating the Trois-Rivières Draveurs, Shawinigan Cataractes and the Longueuil Chevaliers.

+The Juniors would compete in the Memorial Cup that year versus the Lethbridge Broncos, Portland Winter Hawks and the Oshawa Generals.
+Verdun would lose 7–6 to Portland, defeat Lethbridge 4–3, lose 5–1 to Oshawa, and lose 6–5 to Oshawa in the semi-final game, ending their hopes of a Memorial Cup championship.

+After two very successful seasons, the team revived its old name to become the Verdun Jr. Canadiens.

+Verdun Junior Canadiens

 Yvon Lambert was named the team's head coach for the 1984–85 QMJHL season.
 He resigned on March 8, 1985, with five games remaining, because he said "it was too difficult for him to motivate amateur-level players".
 Jean Bégin was named head coach for the final five games of the season and the playoffs.
 The team that season included future NHL players Claude Lemieux, Jimmy Carson, Gerry Fleming, Shane MacEachern, and Everett Sanipass.

 Bégin led Verdun to three wins in the remainder of the regular season, and a first-place finish in the Lebel Division.
 In the playoffs, Verdun defeated the Hull Olympiques four games to one in the first round, then defeated the Shawinigan Cataractes four games to one in the second round, and defeated the Chicoutimi Saguenéens in four consecutive games to win the President's Cup.
 Claude Lemieux led the league in playoffs scoring 23 goals, and 40 points.
 Verdun's games in the 1985 Memorial Cup were played in Drummondville, Quebec.
 Verdun lost 6-3 to the Sault Ste.
 Marie Greyhounds in game one, lost 5-3 to the Prince Albert Raiders in game two, and lost 5-1 to the Shawinigan Cataractes in game three.

 Two seasons later the Junior Canadiens began three consecutive seasons placing last in the QMJHL.
 The team was sold after the 1988–89 season, becoming the Saint-Hyacinthe Laser.